 This file has two sections based on which the value and flag directives can be set with.
 These sections are,

 [HOST="www.somedomain.com"] display_errors = off

 [PATH="/home/user/.."] display_errors = on

-For example, if those versions are named as php.ini_dist and php.ini_recommended, then we need to select the later one.
-Because, it is optimized file with respect to performance, security and etc. So, we need to rename php_ini_recommended as php.ini
+For example, if those versions are named php.ini_dist and php.ini_recommended, then we need to select the latter one.
+Because, it is an optimized file with respect to performance, security and etc. So, we need to rename php_ini_recommended as php.ini

 After making any change with either php.ini, we need to restart our XAMPP server (or any package using which the PHP is installed) to make these changes to be effective in our PHP environment.

 This file includes settings related to the PHP environment features like error handling, remote access, file uploads, configuring image-related settings, for example setting the maximum size of images to upload and etc.

 This file also has directives to configure with session and cookie-related settings.
 But, some of the php.ini directives are deprecated as of later versions of PHP.